Joint degree programs at Akron Law

 Career opportunities for J.D./MBA, J.D./MTax, and J.D./MPA may include areas such as corporate law, business, academic development, tax accounting, human resources and employment, corporate finance, insurance and risk management, international affairs, trade and investment, or legal practice in government.

-To pursue a joint degree program, the student must be admitted to the School of Law and the Graduate School for the College of Business Administration, the Department of Public Administration and Urban Studies or the Ray C. Bliss Institute of Applied Politics.
+To pursue this joint degree program, the student must be admitted to the School of Law and the Graduate School for the Ray C. Bliss Institute of Applied Politics.

 Most law students apply for admission to a joint degree program during the summer before the first year of law school or during the fall semester of the first year of law school.
-In order to apply, the student must fill out a joint degree program application, as well as an application to the graduate department offering the joint degree (the College of Business Administration, the Public Administration department, or the Political Science department).
-Generally speaking, the earlier a student applies for a joint degree program, the better his or her chances are to receive a graduate assistantship, which can pay for up to full tuition and fees for the remainder of the joint degree program past the first year of law school.
+In order to apply, the student must fill out a joint degree program application, as well as an application to the graduate department offering the joint degree (here, the Political Science department).

 A joint degree program allows a student to obtain a J.D. and a master’s degree at the same time.
 Joint degree programs save students time and money due to credit transfer agreements between the law school and the graduate school.
 The table below summarizes how this works.